giellalt/lang-ceb/ceb.md

 # src-fst-morphology-affixes-nouns.lexc.md

 Noun inflection
-The Cebuano language nouns inflect in number and cases.
+The Cebuano language nouns inflect for what? categories expressed by prefixes and perhaps suffixes

 * * *